56006966/GutenbergLibrary/README.md

 3.The app will have multiple views for different devices including computers, tablets, and phones.
 I'd also like to incorporate accessibility features so that text size can change and read aloud the text, and at a minimum include a dark mode.
 4. When you first launch the app, it will reflect the website homepage where the Newest Releases will always appear on the top shelf.
 4.5 The second shelf will have the Most Popular books.
 The books lined up on shelves that will scroll horizontally.
 From there you can filter the shelves by genre or search for a book by name or author.
-5. I would also like to have a floating navigation bar that, when clicked on, displays the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs.
+5. I would also like to have a floating navigation bar that, when clicked on, displays the About, Frequently Downloaded, master Categories, Reading Lists, and Search Options tabs.
 6. The About section of the navigation menu has a sub menu with: Contact Us, History & Philosophy, Kindles & eReaders, Help Pages, Offline Catalogs, and Donate.
 Donate and PayPal buttons will launch a browser to these designated websites.